Cassata’s Compulsive Copy™ System

-The process by which your market comes to buy your product or service is similar to the process by which you start getting into a good TV show.
+The process of your market coming to buy your product or service is similar to the process of getting into a good TV show.
 That process isn’t linear.

 Here’s what I mean: when you first put on an unfamiliar TV show, you don’t really like it, do you?
 You’re maybe unfamiliar with the actors … the characters … the plot.
 You don’t really get it quite yet.
 You aren’t used to inhabiting that world.
 9 times out of 10, you change the channel.